marvellousdesign/mmart-168-fall2017/hw05/README.md

 ## PART II: Reading response
 Edit README.MD and write your reading response here!

+See link or response in moodle (I like to keep this private thanks!).

 ## Part III: JavaScript Homework

 ### Step 1: Reverse a tweet